anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 However, if you're already storing your datasets on Azure Blob Storage, mounting the respective containers to DBFS allows you to directly process them with _Anovos_.

-### How to mount Azure Blob Storage to DBFS

-## _Anovos_ on Azure Databricks using DBFS
+## 1. _Anovos_ on Azure Databricks using DBFS

 The following steps are required for running _Anovos_ workloads on Azure Databricks that process datasets stored on DBFS.

-### Step 1: Installing _Anovos_ on Azure Databricks
+### Step 1.1: Installing _Anovos_ on Azure Databricks

 To make _Anovos_ available on Azure Databricks, you need to provide access to the _Anovos_ Python package.

 The easiest way is to point Azure Databricks to the [current release of _Anovos_ on the Python Package Index (PyPI)](https://pypi.org/project/anovos/).
 (This is where `pip install anovos` goes to fetch _Anovos_ when installing from the terminal.)
 This has the advantage that you will get a well-tested and stable version of _Anovos_.
+We recommend this option.
+If you choose this option then you can directly go to Step 2.

-Unless you need to make custom modifications to _Anovos_ or need access to new features or bugfixes that have not been released yet, we recommend to go with this option.
+But if you need to make custom modifications to _Anovos_ or need access to new features or bugfixes that have not been released yet, you can choose any of the options below.
-In this case, you can directly go to Step 2.
 (We will configure Azure Databricks to retrieve the correct _Anovos_ Python package as part of Step 4.)

 #### Alternative: Manually uploading a wheel file